niconavarro16/UberProject/README.md

 # UberProject
+## Data Cleaning
+- The first step involved loading the raw dataset into the R environment.
+The dataset was provided in CSV format.
+- Date.Time column was converted from character format to datetime format to enable temporal analysis.
+- Some categorical variables such as Day_of_Week, Hour, Month, Day, and Week were extracted from the 'Date.Time' column for further analysis.
+- After cleaning and preprocessing, a final cleaned dataset was created.

+## 1. UberProject Code
 The steps of the code are explained in the code with my own comments.
-## 1. UberProject Code

 ```
 library(ggplot2)